c128lib/Reference/InstructionSet.md

 This opcode ORs the A register with CONST, ANDs the result with an immediate value, and then stores the result in both A and X.

-Instability: CONST is chip- and/or temperature dependent (common values may be $ee, $00, $ff,…).
+Instability: CONST is chip and/or temperature dependent (common values may be $ee, $00, $ff,…).
 Some dependency on the RDY line.
-Bit 0 and Bit 4 are “weaker” than the other bits, and may drop to 0 in the first cycle of DMA when RDY goes low.<br>
+Bit 0 and Bit 4 are “weaker” than the other bits, and may drop to 0 in the first cycle of DMA when RDY goes low.

 Do not use LAX #imm with any immediate value other than 0, or when the accumulator value is $ff (both take the magic constant out of the equation)!
 (Or, more accurately, these are safe if all bits that could be 0 in A are 0 in the immediate value.)

-<A name=RLA></a>
+<a name=RLA></a>

 ## RLA (ROL + AND)
 Affected flags: N Z C